 Sending a cold email isn’t all that hard: It’s fairly easy to create a campaign in cold email software and click send.
 It’s not too hard to make an educated guess at finding an email address online, either (though finding a valid one can be a bit harder).
 The tough part is putting together a personalized, one-to-one email that delivers a high response rate — and ideally even sales.

-There’s no one trick that can fix your outreach campaign — but there are several basic techniques to increase our lead generation with cold emails.
+No one trick can fix your outreach campaign — but there are several basic techniques to increase our lead generation with cold emailsdo.

 Use a Company Email